 - Stop adding drops when the water changes from orange to green

 Make sure you hold the test liquid bottle vertically (completely upside down) so that the drops are all the same size.
 If you tilt the bottle instead you might trap air bubbles and cause the drops to be different sizes, which will give you an inaccurate result.

 The number of drops required to change the water colour gives you the dGH.

 For example, if your water changes from orange to green after 5 drops of the GH test fluid, your water measures 5 dGH.

-You should only try to reduce the general hardness if you notice any of the symptoms below or you're much higher than the safe range for your species.
+You should only try to reduce the general hardness if you notice any signs your shrimp are struggling, or your GH is much higher than the safe range for your species.